go-ny/go-play/README.md

-This should be a forum application, with surroudning functions.
+This should be a forum application, with surrounding functions.

 The application is based on the following tech stack: